Close Search

 Daryl Lutz

-Daryl became the WAFWA Wild Sheep Working Group (WSWG) Chair in December 2022.
+Daryl became the WAFWA Wild Sheep Inititave Chair (WSI) Chair in December 2022.
 Daryl attended the University of Wyoming and Humboldt State University.
-Daryl has worked for the Wyoming Game and Fish Department for over 3 decades as a Habitat Biologist, Wildlife Biologist, and now a Wildlife Management Coordinator – and continues to serve in that capacity as he chairs the WSWG.
+Daryl has worked for the Wyoming Game and Fish Department for over three decades as a Habitat Biologist, Wildlife Biologist, and now a Wildlife Management Coordinator – and continues to serve in that capacity as he chairs the WSI.
 Daryl has been heavily involved in mule deer and bighorn sheep management throughout his career.
 Daryl led Wyoming’s Mule Deer Working Group, and represented Wyoming on WAFWA's Mule Deer Working Group for over 20 years, since its formation in 1998.
 Daryl has co-chaired Wyoming’s Bighorn Sheep Working Group the past several years.
 Daryl was raised as a hunter, fisherman, and outdoorsman in Colorado and Wyoming.
 Daryl and his wife Kim raised their two kids the same way, and are now working on their 5 grandkids.

 Larry Jacobs